Blog · Windows

 • Enhanced comfort: Fewer cold spots and better humidity control.

-Modern energy-efficient windows seal air leaks and improve comfort.
+Modern energy-efficient windows seal air leaks and improve comfort

 Triple Pane Windows Explained: Leak-Proof Insulation for Harsh Winters

-Triple-pane units layer three glass sheets with gas-filled spaces, creating robust barriers against infiltration – up to 50% better than double-pane at retaining heat.
+Triple-pane windows layer three glass sheets with gas-filled spaces, creating robust barriers against infiltration – up to 50% better than double-pane at retaining heat.
 In Montreal’s sub-zero spells, this means warmer edges and no drafts sneaking through.

 • Argon gas fills: Slow conduction, adding 20–30% efficiency.